oVirt/ovirt-site/source/blog/2016-11-02-ovirt-provider-ovn.md

 The built rpms can be found in: `~/rpmbuild/RPMS/noarch/`

-## Building OVN Provider rpms From Repository
+## Building OVN rpms from repository

+Note: for the most up-to-date description of building OVS resources please refer to <a href="http://openvswitch.org">the OVS site</a>http://openvswitch.org

 Clone the repository: